mizzoumca/public-docs/constitution.md

 Section 1: The executive of MCA will be vested in a president, assisted by a vice-President.

-Section 2: The legislative power of MCA will be vested in the MCA executive board and the other active members.
+Section 2: The legislative power of MCA will be vested in the MCA executive board.

 Section 3: The executive board will consist of the president, the vice-president, the treasurer.
 All members after these are optional according to the discretion of the three.